cata07/Getting-and-Cleaning-Data/README.md

 allDataTableCols <- make.names(names=allDataTableCols, unique=TRUE, allow_ = TRUE)
 setnames(allDataTable, allDataTableCols)
 ```
-### 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+### 5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

 ```
 allDataTable.avg <- allDataTable %>%